Principality of Hutt River: Status

-Despite this, the Principality continued to argue that it was an independent entity within the Australian legal system.
+Despite this, the principality continued to argue that it was an independent entity within the Australian legal system.
 The principality tried repeatedly to use a document purporting to be a letter from the Commonwealth Department of Territories admitting that the principality was a "legal entity".
 The Australian government noted that Casley "has used the document in various countries in the past and even sent a copy of it to Senator Evans in 1993".
-The Australian Government also told foreign governments, "We have seen the purported 'Department of Territories Minute' before.
-The clumsy language, including a Malapropian use of 'a mute point' gives it away for what it is, a poorly attempted forgery."
+The Australian government also told foreign governments that "We have seen the purported 'Department of Territories Minute' before.
+The clumsy language, including a Malapropian use of 'a moot point' gives it away for what it is, a poorly attempted forgery."

-The Principality claimed that all social security benefits were withdrawn from Hutt River's residents at the time of secession by the Australian government.
+The principality claimed that all social security benefits were withdrawn from Hutt River's residents at the time of secession by the Australian government.
 It further claimed that residents did not receive pensions, medical benefits, educational allowances, child endowments, or benefits normally paid to war veterans.
 Voting is compulsory by law in Australia, but Casley claimed to have successfully removed the names of Hutt River residents from the Australian electoral roll.
 Casley admitted that he made annual payments to the Shire of Northampton, the local government authority, although he chose to characterise these payments as "gifts" rather than council rates.
 The principality said that it levied its own income tax of 0.5 per cent on financial transactions by foreign companies registered in the province and personal accounts.

 There were some occasions where organisations stated that the province had some sort of sovereignty: